Camden Yards Sports Complex: M&T Bank Stadium

 M&T Bank Stadium is home to the Baltimore Ravens football franchise located at 1101 Russell Street.
 The Ravens franchise returned the NFL to Baltimore in 1996 when the Cleveland Browns announced their intention to move.
-The stadium was completed in 1998 at an estimated cost of $220 million.
+The stadium was completed in 1998 at an estimated cost of $220 million, opening on September 6, 1998.
+The venue was originally known as PSINet Stadium and was called Ravens Stadium at Camden Yards from February 28, 2002, before being renamed M&T Bank Stadium on May 6, 2003.
 The stadium itself is 185 ft. high.
 It hosts numerous concerts and sporting events like the NCAA Men's Lacrosse Championship (2003, 2004, 2007, 2010, 2011, 2014), a Tottenham vs. Liverpool friendly (2012), the CONCACAF Gold Cup Quarterfinals (2013, 2015), U2 (2011), Jay-Z (2013, 2014), and Billy Joel (2015).
 The stadium is also LEED (Leadership in Energy and Environmental Design) Certified, being the first existing outdoor professional sports facility in the United States to do so.
 The stadium offers scenic views of the Baltimore city skyline.
 There are 71,008 available seats, much more than its sister ballpark, Oriole Park.
 There are also 8,196 club seats located in 128 different suites.
 Each suite holds between 20 and 24 people and offers VIP parking, access to club lounges, fully staffed bars, concierge services, private restrooms, personal wait staff, and scenic views of downtown Baltimore.